 B2C

-Business to Consumer (B2C): Definition & Meaning
+Business to Consumer (B2C): Definition, Function & Benefits

 Consumers today buy from businesses directly, in store as well as online.
 Such transactions are ubiquitous and follow the B2C – or business-to-consumer – model.
-This guide explains how B2C works, what B2C eCommerce is all about, and the various benefits and challenges that the model poses for businesses as well as customers.

 What Is B2C?

-A business selling coffee to people follows the B2C model.
+For example, a business selling coffee to people follows the B2C model.
 Similarly, an individual buying a mobile phone engages in a B2C transaction.
 Even getting a subscription for a magazine or a streaming platform is B2C.
 This is different to when an organization purchases products or services from a seller (which falls under B2B).

 B2C transactions take place in brick-and-mortar stores as well as online.